acsone/setuptools-odoo/README.rst

 setuptools-odoo
 ===============

-A lirary to help package Odoo addons with setuptools.
+A library to help packaging Odoo addons with setuptools.

 To use it, create a file name ``setup.py`` in the addon directory, next to the ``__openerp__.py`` file: